 During the encapsulation process, the specialist will be in your home for approximately 2 hours on two consecutive days.
 During this time, she is also available to you to offer guidance with breastfeeding, assesses the baby’s latch, and answers questions about newborn care and sleep.
 She’s your resource on all things baby and parenting and welcomes any questions you may have.
 This aspect of encapsulation is what holds immense value for me.

 Having someone in my home a few days after birth that can help reassure and instruct me on any areas where I may be having struggles as part of the service is simply awesome.
 Visitors and family come to see and hold my baby.

 I am more confident when I have someone in my home who is attentive to how I’m doing.
 Someone who is attuned to my physical and emotional needs.
 Someone who can give me guidance in areas where I might be struggling.

 By choosing Tucson Doulas to encapsulate in your home, you can be sure that the placenta being processed is yours.
 In Tucson & Sierra Vista, the options are to encapsulate in your kitchen or in the home kitchen of the person you hire for encapsulation.
 There are no commercial kitchens for processing placentas.
 When you have your placenta encapsulated in your home, it allows for 100% confidence in every step of the process.

 You are welcome to observe the entire process.
-Or if you’re like me I prefer to sit in the other room and bond with my new baby while the specialist is doing her thing in my kitchen.
+Or, if you’re like me, I prefer to sit in the other room and bond with my new baby while the specialist is doing her thing in my kitchen.
 The only equipment we will leave in your home overnight is the dehydrator on day one.
-We need a small horizontal space to leave the dehydrator as it does it thing overnight.
+We need a small horizontal space to leave the dehydrator as it does its thing overnight.
 The specialist will sanitize the workspace she uses both before and after she begins her work on both days.
 So the good news is that we leave the kitchen cleaner than we found it!